 Credit cards can be a powerful tool in your hands.
 If you use them wisely, that is.

-Sign-up bonuses, or welcome offers can earn you hundreds of dollars in rewards travel – or even just hundreds of dollars in cash!
-And these cards can also be beneficial for folks that seek to earn cash back or accrue free travel rewards on their everyday purchases.
+Sign-up bonuses or welcome offers can earn you hundreds of dollars in rewards travel.
+Or even just hundreds of dollars in cash!
+In fact, the richest sign-up bonus right now earns you more than $1,000 if you meet the spending requirement.
+We’ll discuss that card in just a second.
+These cards can also be beneficial for folks that seek to earn cashback or accrue free travel rewards on their everyday purchases.
 Many of these cards also offer incredible secondary benefits like car rental insurance, extended warranty coverage, travel insurance, and more.

 So we figured we should put together a list of our favorite credit cards.
 And because we all spend on credit cards differently, we listed our favorites based on the different ways people use them.
-If you are travel obsessed and want to score points to travel for free – there are some great cards for you.
-If you just want to maximize your cash back benefits – there are some great cards for you as well.
-If you are feeding a big family and you spend a whole lot at the grocery store every month there are even specific cards that will reward you for that.
+If you are travel obsessed and want to score points to travel for free – there are some great credit cards for travelers.
+If you just want to maximize your cashback benefits – we got you covered.
+Best credit cards for consultants and side hustles?
+No problem!
+Or if you are feeding a big family and you spend a whole lot at the grocery store every month there are even specific cards that will reward you for that.

 HTM Favorite Credit Cards for Travel Rewards

-Chase Sapphire Preferred Card – this is the best overall card for folks who want to travel the world via credit card rewards.
-You earn a sweet welcome offer that will get you $750 in free travel if you meet the initial spending requirements.
+Chase Sapphire Preferred® Card – this is the best overall card for folks who want to travel the world via credit card rewards.
+You earn a sweet welcome offer (the best we’ve ever seen!) that will snag you $750 cashback if you meet the initial spending requirements ($4,000 over three months).
 On top of that, Chase allows you to move your rewards points to other loyalty programs like JetBlue, British Airways, United Airlines, and Hyatt.
 One of the other major perks of this card is the ability to use it for primary rental car coverage.
 That’s a rare find.
 And if you rent cars frequently that alone makes this card incredibly valuable.

-Chase Sapphire Reserve Card – This is the cousin card of the Sapphire Preferred that we mentioned above.
+Chase Sapphire Reserve® Card – This is the cousin card of the Sapphire Preferred® that we mentioned above.
 This card is for folks who travel frequently and don’t mind paying an annual fee to do so in style.
-So what’s the annual fee? $450.
+So what’s the annual fee? $550.
 You might be thinking, “yikes!”
 But as an avid traveler, the first $300 you spend on travel every year is reimbursed thanks to the annual travel credit that this card offers.
-The Chase Sapphire Reserve Card also has some great travel perks like lounge access and reimbursement for fees when you join Global Entry or TSA PreCheck.
+The Chase Sapphire Reserve® Card also has some great travel perks like lounge access and reimbursement for fees when you join Global Entry or TSA PreCheck.

 Southwest Rapid Rewards Priority Credit Card – If Southwest has a major presence in the airport closest to you, getting the Southwest credit card makes a whole lot of sense.
 The welcome offer alone can be enough for you to book a few round-trip flights.
 Like any good travel reward card, you won’t have foreign transaction fees when using this card overseas.
 Airline-specific cards often come with a bevvy of points up front.
 But those points can be hard to redeem.
 But Southwest has the easiest rewards redemption out there.
 So if you fly Southwest frequently, this card is a winner.